What the heck is the Endocrine System (and how to support it for cyclical health)?

 But what does it do?

-Brace for the science…..
+Brace for the science...

-The endocrine hormones play a crucial role in regulating mood, growth, development, metabolism, reproduction, and organ functions.
+Endocrine hormones play a crucial role in regulating mood, growth, development, metabolism, reproduction, and organ functions.

-This intricate system carefully controls the release of hormones, influenced by existing levels in the bloodstream.
-Things that can vary hormone levels are stress, infection, and shifts in the balance of fluid and minerals in the blood.
+Things that can vary hormone levels include stress, infection, and shifts in the balance of fluid and minerals in the blood.

-What makes up the Endocrine system?
+What makes up the Endocrine System?

 Hypothalamus